omniosorg/omniosorg.github.io/patron.md

 });
 })();</script>

-If you have questions regarding your patronage contribution, or if you want to discuss other options to support our work, please feel free to contact <a href="mailto:patronage@omniosce.org">patronage@omniosce.org</a> at any time.
+If you have questions regarding your subscription, or if you want to discuss other options to support our work, please feel free to contact <a href="mailto:patrons@omniosce.org">patrons@omniosce.org</a> at any time.